hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 # teamsApp/validate
 This action will render Teams app manifest template with environment variables, validate Teams app manifest file against its schema.

 !NOTE: This action is currently skipped as the manifest schema has been changed.
-See https://github.com/OfficeDev/TeamsFx/issues/7737
+See [issue 7737](https://github.com/OfficeDev/TeamsFx/issues/7737).
+Will be supported in the future version.

 ## Syntax:
 ```